List of Ubisoft subsidiaries: Ketchapp

 Ketchapp was founded in 2014 in Paris, France, by brothers Michel and Antoine Morcos, specialising in publishing games for the mobile games market.
 The company was acquired by Ubisoft in 2016.

 Kolibri Games

 Kolibri Games, founded in 2016 in Berlin, Germany, is a developer of idle games genre and publishes Idle Miner Tycoon and Idle Factory Tycoon.
-Ubisoft has acquired 75% of the studio in 2020.
+Ubisoft acquired 75% of the studio in 2020.
 Kolibri Games has 130 employees as of May 2021.

 Massive Entertainment

 Massive Entertainment was founded in 1997 in Ronneby, Sweden.
 Formerly a subsidiary of Vivendi Universal Games, Massive has placed most of its focus on developing real-time strategy games like Ground Control and World in Conflict.
 It was acquired by Ubisoft in March 2008.
 Following the acquisition, Massive Entertainment worked on Uplay, Ubisoft's digital distribution platform, and developed Just Dance Now.
-The company also developed the Snowdrop engine, and used it in Tom Clancy's The Division and its sequel, The Division 2, as well as upcoming video games based on the Avatar film series and Star Wars franchise.
+The company also developed the Snowdrop engine, and used it in Tom Clancy's The Division and its sequel, The Division 2, as well as developing video games based on the Avatar film series, which ended up being Avatar: Frontiers of Pandora and Star Wars franchise; which ended up being Star Wars Outlaws.